 What Do We Monitor and Why?

 Since 2002, TRCA has partnered with the Ontario Ministry of the Environment and Climate Change to monitor surface water quality across the region’s watersheds.
 Water quality samples are collected monthly at sites unique to TRCA properties as well as some that have been adopted from Ontario’s Provincial Water Quality Monitoring Network.
 The water quality grab samples are analyzed for a standard suite of water quality parameters, including heavy metals, nutrients and bacteria.
+A total of 94 RWMP water quality samples were processed from 47 sites in 2017.

 What Are The Data Telling Us?